boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 ![Profile Result](/static/start-with-elastic-search-2018/search_facets.png)

 Facets are the result of setting the keyword type in the mapping.
+Once you have set the mapping then added the document you can then request facets to be produced for that field.

+To generate facts for a search

 ## Searching